You can bring all the talent in the world, and say that you’re going to depend on that alone, but it will only get you so far.

 You’ll also be confident that even when circumstances and plans change, you’ll be able to stay your course and get where you want to go.

-4) You will worry less about what others think of you
+4) You’ll worry less about what others think of you

-When you are gritty, you will have a bigger capacity for empathy and compassion.
+When you’re gritty, you’ll have a bigger capacity for empathy and compassion.

-You will spend less time worrying about what other people may say or think about you, and spend more time doing those things that make you happy and successful.
+You’ll spend less time worrying about what other people may say or think about you, and spend more time doing those things that make you happy and successful instead.

-5) You will not see yourself as a victim
+5) You’ll not see yourself as a victim

 Gritty people rarely victimise themselves or give up their power to act.